Hemdan47/amazon-clone/README.md

 - **Cart and Checkout**: Add items to the cart and proceed to checkout.
 - **Order Tracking**: Track the delivery status of your orders.

+## Live Demo

+You can view a live demo of this project [here](https://hemdan47.github.io/amazon-clone/) (replace with your actual demo link).

 ## Project Structure

 ```plaintext